-When it comes to horror games we don’t necessarily feel the need to research before playing, you just jump straight in and get a few scares.
-The Town of Light, from Italian developer LKA, is different.
-The story is based entirely on a very real horror that was still in use up until 1978, before being shut down due to its cruel practices towards patients.
-When you add a dash of realness to any project, be it a game, literature or a movie, the horror changes from something that can be amusing to an act which can psychologically scar.
+When it comes to the horror genre I don’t necessarily feel the need to research before playing.
+I just boot up the game and get going, there’s usually nothing more to it.
+The Town of Light (TToL) from Italian developer LKA is different.
+The Town of Light is based entirely on a very real horror in human history, a horror that was still in practice up until 1978 before being shut down due to its cruel practices towards patients.
+When you add a dash of realness to any project, be it a game, literature or a movie, the horror changes from something that can be somewhat amusing to an act which can become a psychological scar.

 It’s March 12, 1938.
 Renée, who is 16 years old, is ripped out of her world, locked up and deprived of everything.
 Her only fault was that she didn’t know what her place in the world was.
 “A danger to herself and others and a cause of public scandal,” wrote the police headquarters.
-The horror of being locked away, forgotten and treated like a misfit is told from the first-person perspective.
-As Renée you must uncover the truths behind your incarceration, delving deeper into the dark world of Ospedale Psichiatrico di Volterra – a very real place.
+The horror of being locked away, forgotten and treated as a misfit is told from the first-person perspective.
+As Renée, you must uncover the truths behind your incarceration and delve deeper into the dark world of Ospedale Psichiatrico di Volterra – a very real place.

-From the tall arched windows and doors to the forgotten corridors and ownerless wheelchairs, the environments aren’t an eye sore.
-The narration is a little wooden at times but overall pleasing and gives an air of desperation to the narrative in later scenes.
-Some audio clipping and leveling problems with music in particular chapters ruins the immersion, but that won’t stop you from continuing to seek the truth.
+From the tall arched windows and doors to the forgotten corridors and ownerless wheelchairs, the environments aren’t an eyesore.
+The narration is a little wooden at times but overall pleasing and gives an air of desperation in later scenes.
+Some audio clipping and level issues with music in particular chapters ruin the immersion, but that won’t stop you from continuing to seek the truth.

 Frustratingly the game doesn’t tell you where to go next.
 If you’re not listening to what’s being said or actions on the screen you may have to wander aimlessly until an action is triggered.
 The game allows you to go at your own pace but that sometimes results in confusion about what to do next.